 You can use our guide on fixing duplicate content issues to identify and solve problematic URLs wasting your crawl budget.
 Fewer URLs to crawl would mean faster crawl times and quicker web page indexation!

-Google PageSpeed is one of the most critical technical SEO factors as one of the ranking factors.
+Google PageSpeed is one of the most critical technical SEO factors as a ranking factor.

 Although Google measures many site speed elements, there are two main categories: server responsiveness and Core Web Vitals.